3 Year Retreat

 We are so fortunate that Drupön Rinchen Dorje Rinpoche has agreed to lead another 3 year retreat group as the retreat master.
 For more information on Drupön, please read his bio by following this link: http://www.rigdzindharma.org/drupon-rinchen-dorje.html

-As the planning for such a commitment is extensive, we are accepting applications now.
+As the planning for such a commitment is extensive, we are accepting inquires now.

-For those practitioners interested in participating in the 2018 retreat please send your inquires to email@example.com to receive an information packet and application.
+For those practitioners interested in participating in the next retreat please send your inquires to firstname.lastname@example.org to receive an information packet and application.
 For those of you who may be seeking financial assistance, Tsadra Foundation gives a certain number of scholarships for 3 year retreats annually.
-The deadline for their 2018 scholarships is August 1st 2017.
-If you apply for a scholarship before you are accepted into the 3 year retreat program at Garchen Buddhist Institute, please specify on your Tsadra Foundation that your acceptance is pending at Garchen Buddhist Institute.

 May All Beings Benefit!

 It has to be emphasized that having attained a human body is an extraordinary precious opportunity because it’s suitable to attain liberation.
 However not only does it not remain for a long period of time, but one can die at any moment, as the life-span isn’t definite.
 After death, consciousness does not become non-existent but rather is controlled by karma which determines one’s next incarnation – whether it is with or without a form.

 In samsara beings are constantly facing unwanted suffering and looking for methods that can liberate.
 However simply wishing not to suffer is not sufficient.
 It is only through the authentic practice of the sublime Dharma that stable unchanging happiness can be achieved.
 Therefore, it is of great importance not to waste your precious human life on worldly affairs but rather engage in the retreat practice.